muarshad01/Apache_Kafka_for_Beginners_v3/section_04.md

-## 7. Topics, Partitions and Offsets
+## 7. Topics, Partitions, Segments and Offsets

 ***